 HELOCs are revolving credit lines that are secured by the equity in your home.
 A few reasons homeowners take out HELOCs are to use the cash to make home renovations, cover unexpected expenses or pay down high-interest debt such as credit cards.
 The big advantage of HELOCs is that they have much lower interest rates than plastic.
-As of May 26, the average rate on a HELOC was 3.99 percent, compared with 16.09 percent for credit cards, according to Bankrate.
+As of January 14, 2022, the average rate on a HELOC was 6.24 percent.

 These loans operate in a similar way to credit cards.
 During an initial draw period that usually lasts 10 years, you’re allowed to borrow money from the HELOC when you need to, carry a balance from month to month and make minimum payments.
 During that period, you’ll typically only be required to make interest payments.
 After the first 10 years, you’ll enter the repayment period, which often lasts 20 years.
 During that time, you’ll need to pay both the interest and principal amount, and you won’t be able to make any draws.
 Making a late payment or missing a payment can both lower your credit score and put you at risk of having the lender foreclose on the home.